dwgoon/sfa/README.md

 ![Signal Flow Analysis](sfa.png)

 Signal Flow Analysis (SFA)
 ==========================

+A simulation framework for

+## Features ##
-A simulation framework enabling multiple algorithms to process multiple data
+* Analysis with multiple algorithms to process multiple data

 ## Python version ##
 * Both Python 2 and 3 are supported.